ds-horizon/delivr-documentation/dota/docs/full-setup.md

 **7.2 Generate Bundle**

 Re-build the app in release mode.
+This will copy the bundle in `.dota/<platform>` directory.

 <Tabs groupId="platform-run">
   <TabItem value="android" label="Android">